nicecitizen/VerilogCalculator/README.md

-Verilog code of a FPGA calculator from the assignment of summer semester's EE Production Practice .
-Running on STEP FPGA's (Intel-MAX10) core board and part of the IOs (total is 32) are connected to a designated PCB board.
-Simple logic and but could perform operations practically.
-The top module is Calculator.v , the function of math operations is defined here.
-And two functional blocks Keyboard.v and SegDisplay.v constitute the IO realization of this calculator, both recall some other sub modules to fulfill the corresponding duties.
+Verilog code for an FPGA calculator from the summer semester's EE Production Practice assignment.
+It runs on the STEP FPGA (Intel MAX10) core board, with part of the IOs (32 in total) connected to a designated PCB board.
+The calculator implements simple logic but can perform operations practically.
+The top module is Calculator.v, where the math operations are defined.
+Two functional blocks, Keyboard.v and SegDisplay.v, handle the IO realization of the calculator, each recalling other submodules to fulfill their respective duties.